 So how does therapy work?
 Together, the therapist and patient create a safe place to feel vulnerable, which allows the patient to take charge of that vulnerability.
 The hunger in each patient becomes a measure not only of need, but also of capacity.
 If both health and illness are vital to this picture, then the patient’s own strength can be enlisted to engage the patient’s potential to heal, which empowers the patient (instead of the therapist) to become the primary agent of change.

 Throughout treatment, the therapeutic relationship is essential.
 Every word, every nuance, every gesture is an opportunity for the therapist to communicate an optimism of repair — an optimism which no amount of drugs, predictable program regimens or technology can replace.
+(To be clear, meds, programs and technology can be extremely helpful, but not as a replacement for talking-therapy.)
 Whenever a sign of health emerges, the therapist can reach for it, weaving it into the tapestry of the therapeutic relationship, and into the patient’s core tapestry as well.

 If Cinderella, grown up, had entered my office for treatment, I would have listened carefully to the words she chose to tell her story.
 Together, we would have developed a language to understand her emotional landscape.
 I would have helped her own the importance of her relationships with the animals — their warmth, their love, their limitations.
 Layer by layer, we’d walk through her losses, anger, fear — interwoven with her perseverance, tenacity, resiliency.
 Inevitably, at some point, she’d become upset with me — possibly she’d experience me as mean (like her step-mom); possibly she’d become terrified that I was about to die (like her Dad); I’d point out that her past was shaping her present world view, causing her to relate to me as a stand-in for someone who had hurt her.
 When the moment was right, I’d comment on her stunningly graceful movements and her unusual gift relating to animals.
 I’d wonder — did she hold any interest in dance?
 In veterinary medicine?
 I’d ask if she liked her glass slippers, or if she preferred Birkenstocks.
 I’d guide her to redefine her existence as more than an exercise in endurance, her goals as more than escaping from pain.
 We’d find words to expand her emotional repertoire, as she discovered new frontiers of empowerment.
 I’d help her become the person who, by her own definition, she was meant to be.